EthicalIdentity/fabric-gateway-ruby/README.md

 ## Usage

-This is an alpha stage library suitable for early adopters.
-The basic evaluate and submit gateway functions are implemented.
-Chaincode events monitoring is not yet implemented.
+This is a beta stage library with all the main hyperledger gateway calls implemented.
+Although this library has good unit test coverage, it is fairly new and has not yet been run in production environments.
+The library will be updated to 1.0.0 when the library has proven to be stable.

 ```ruby
 $ bin/console